Our Apprenticeship programmes are delivered through a blended approach, tailored to your organisation’s needs.

 - Group/Individual Workshop

-- Independent study and group work
+- Independent study, self directed learning and group work

 - 1-2-1 online tuition / coaching session – usually held monthly